 Mad Monkey is a famous party hostel brand in Cambodia, so Mad Monkey Phnom Penh is where to go to meet fellow backpackers.

 Guesthouses and budget hotels

 I’ve stayed in a number of guesthouses in Phnom Penh over the years, and the quality varies greatly.
-I’ve found that the the cheapest ones are terrible compared to what you get in Vietnam or Thailand for the same price.
+I’ve found that the cheapest ones are terrible compared to what you get in Vietnam or Thailand for the same price.
 By spending a few dollars more your accommodation experience will improve dramatically.

 Phnom Penh Le Vincent Hotel is a 2-star hotel that is well-rated by budget travellers.

 Blue Lime Hotel is a 3-star hotel tucked away in a little alley, not far from the Royal Palace, and it has a swimming pool.

 Zing is a 3-star hotel near the historic central market.
 It has a bright minimalist feel.
 I stayed here as it was convenient to the train station.

 [Read my review of th Zing Hotel.]